ravigadhia/gh-copilot-talk/coding-bootcamp/slides.md

 <!--
 behind the scenes.
-It returns suggestions to your editor where you choose what to accept or ignore.
+Copilot returns suggestions to your editor where you choose what to accept or ignore.

-KEY REMEMBER it will no act agentically for you.
+KEY THING TO REMEMBER it will no act agentically for you.
 GitHub Copilot shares data in an ephemeral way.
 It’s shared just long enough for GitHub Copilot to provide a suggestion.
-We do not take that code and put it back into the data model for suggestions.
+We do not take that code and put it back into the data model.

-All of this information flows into what we call the Prompt Library The Prompt Library
-Think of the Prompt Library as a smart organizer.
-It:

-Takes all this local context
-Prioritizes what's most relevant
-Structures it in a way the AI can understand
-Creates a formatted prompt

-We're constantly improving how this library works to provide better context from all available sources
+The Technical Flow:

+Context Collection:
+Analyzes your current file, open tabs, and file structure Captures code before and after your cursor position Maps relevant dependencies and patterns

-The Prompt
+Prompt Formation:
-"The prompt is fascinating because it contains:

-Text before your cursor (the prefix)
-Text after your cursor (the suffix)
-Relevant context from your coding session

-This 'Fill-in-the-Middle' approach is what makes Copilot so effective at understanding your intent."
-Server-Side Processing
-"Once the prompt is ready, it moves to GitHub's servers where three crucial steps happen:
-Contextual Filter Model
-"First, a filter examines the prompt and session context to decide if:

-- The request is appropriate
-- The context is sufficient
-- A suggestion would be helpful
-This is like a quality control checkpoint before involving the main AI model.

-GPT Model
-"If approved, the prompt goes to the GPT model, which:

-Analyzes the context
-Understands the programming patterns
-Generates multiple possible completions
-We're continuously working on improving these model engines specifically for Copilot.

-Completion Generation
-"The model generates 'n' completions - multiple suggestions that could work in your context.
-These are then filtered one final time before being shown to you."
-Final Output
-"The last step is showing you '≤n completions' - meaning you might see one or several suggestions, but always the best ones the system generated."
-Continuous Improvement
-"What makes this system particularly powerful is that it's constantly evolving:

-The local components are getting better at providing context The server components are being optimized for better suggestions The entire pipeline is being refined for speed and accuracy

-Understanding this lifecycle helps you work more effectively with Copilot.
-When you know how it processes context and generates suggestions, you can better structure your code and prompts to get the most helpful completions.
+Uses a "Fill-in-the-Middle" approach with prefix and suffix text Prioritizes local context using the Prompt Library Structures data into an AI-optimized format

+AI Processing:
+Runs your context through a filter model for appropriateness and quality Feeds filtered prompt to a GPT model trained on code Generates multiple code completions in parallel

+Suggestion Delivery:
+Returns the highest-quality completions to your editor Processes code temporarily - doesn't store your code in training data Presents suggestions as you type, with no action required

+Key Technical Point:
+Copilot doesn't just match patterns - it understands code semantics and can generate novel solutions based on your specific context.
 -->

 ---